 I would like to cordially welcome you to The Ohio State University at Mansfield and to the Office for Disability Services (ODS).
-ODS is located in the Conard Learning Center, adjacent to Bromfield Hall.
+ODS is located in Ovalwood 279.
 ODS serves the special needs of students with documented disabilities.

 ODS evaluates students' documentation and recommends academic accommodations based on their disabilities and needs.
 A student handbook, describing ODS' services, policies, and procedures are also available.
 In addition, I invite Ohio State Mansfield faculty and staff to visit the ODS Faculty and Staff Resource Guide.

 New to Mansfield?
 ODS can help you with questions regarding the disability parking on campus, voter registration, and help you find community resources to serve your needs.

 ODS works in close concert with the Mansfield faculty.
 Here we focus on your abilities to help maximize your performance and increase your independence both in school and in the outside world.
 Please see office hours for operating times and contact information.

 I am looking forward to working with you to help make this a successful year.